zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 $$\mathbf{z} = \mathbf{z} - \eta
 \cdot \mathbf{z} + \frac{\eta}{B} \mathbf{x}_i $$

-Implement this algorithm, and show the estimate of the optimal solution, as well as the difference (norm) from the sample mean.
+Implement this algorithm, and show the estimated solution, as well as the difference (norm) from the sample mean.
 To make this work you have to carefully choose the values of the step size $\eta$ and the convergence threshold $\epsilon$.